yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 	"./totkception.png| We need to go deeper!
 (The Legend of Zelda: Tears of the Kingdom)"
   >}}

-So far, that was just the worst part of it.
+This was the worst part... up to this point.
 More work was needed to get the game to boot and render properly.
 Let’s dive into that.

 One thing that both the Switch and Android devices have in common is the way they present to the screen.
 Google's OS uses `SurfaceFlinger` (the only good Linux presentation method), and the Switch uses `nvnflinger`, which is a custom adaptation of `SurfaceFlinger` designed for the Switch's firmware and operating system.